 - Dark Maple syrup for serving

-- Add sea salt.
+- Add sea salt to taste.